Supporting Arabic-speaking youth

 You can share information about our support for Arabic-speaking youth by downloading our promotional materials below!

-You can share more general feedback or questions with Kids Help Phone about our support for Arabic-speaking youth by using our contact form.
+Although our evaluation survey is now closed, you can share feedback or questions with Kids Help Phone about our support for Arabic-speaking youth and/or newcomers by using our general contact form.